dragonflydb/documentation/docs/command-reference/strings/get.md

 ### Storing JSON-like Data

+In Dragonfly, Redis, or Valkey, the string data type is binary-safe.
+This means that you can store ASCII strings, unicode strings, or even binary data like an image using the string data type.
-Since Dragonfly, Redis, and Valkey store data as strings, you can store JSON-encoded values to model more complex data:
+For instance, you can store JSON-encoded values to model more complex and structured data:

 ```shell
 dragonfly> SET user:1001 '{"name": "Alice", "age": 30, "country": "Wonderland"}'